sewenew/redis-plus-plus/README.md

 `Subscriber::consume` waits for message from the underlying connection.
 If the `ConnectionOptions::socket_timeout` is reached, and there's no message sent to this connection, `Subscriber::consume` throws a `TimeoutError` exception.
 If `ConnectionOptions::socket_timeout` is `0ms`, `Subscriber::consume` blocks until it receives a message.

 After receiving the message, `Subscriber::consume` calls the callback function to process the message based on message type.
-However, if you don't set callback for a specific kind of message, `Subscriber::consume` will ignore the received message, i.e. no callback will be called.
+However, if you don't set callback for a specific kind of message, `Subscriber::consume` will consume the received message and discard it, i.e. `Subscriber::consume` returns without running the callback.

 #### Examples